 Enhanced MQTT Security

 Connect your edge devices more securely with the MQTT Authentication.
-The MQTT Authentication is part of MQTT Security transport and application-level.
+The MQTT Authentication is part of MQTT security transport and application-level.
 On transport level, the valid client certificate is necessary to verify the client.
 With application level, username & password provided by the protocol is required.
 It is built as per MQTT protocol standard.
 Use a common-auth key and token for all devices or a particular group of devices.
 Or use unique keys and token for each device.
 These are the basic concepts of securing IoT devices / sensors when connected to internet.

 MQTT Data Integrity

 Usually, MQTT protocol does not have built-in safe communication options & require battery power but it runs over TCP/IP to ensure secured data transfer and also provides quality of service for assurance of message delivery.
-In addition, Bevywise MQTTRoute / MQTTBroker provides an option to enable encrypted data transfer for enhanced MQTT Security.
-IT works with all standard SSL/TLS Certificate or runs with a self-signed certificate.
+In addition, Bevywise MQTTRoute / MQTTBroker provides an option to enable encrypted data transfer for enhanced MQTT security.
+It works with all standard SSL/TLS certificate or runs with a self-signed certificate.
 Data integrity adds an extra layer of security when the TLS is not enabled.

 TLS / SSL – MQTT Security

 TLS or SSL provides a secure communication channel between the client and the server.
 SSL certificates contain digital form of encrypted key data for encrypted data transfer.
-Broker also enables the device to be authenticated with an X.509 Certificate.
-X.509 uses the Public Key Infrastructure and the Certificate Authority to verify MQTT client authentication.
-The SSL certificates are verified and validated by the Certification Authority before being integrated.
+Broker also enables the devices connected to be authenticated with an X.509 Certificate.
+X.509 uses the public Key Infrastructure and the certificate authority to verify MQTT client authentication.
+The SSL certificates are verified and validated by the certification authority before being integrated.
 By default, Bevywise MQTT Broker has a self-signed root, server, and client certificate.
 In addition to the default certificate, you can also create your own self-signed certificates using OpenSSL, Premium CA, and from Let’s Encrypt.
 Payload encryption is also available to prevent attackers from decrypting the data if they get access to MQTT packet.